Cyborg117/Checksumly/README.md

 Give a star if you liked it!!

-Update : Version 2 released Check it out here : https://github.com/Cyborg117/Checksum-Utility/tree/main/V2
+UPDATE : Version 2 released Check it out here : https://github.com/Cyborg117/Checksum-Utility/tree/main/V2

 # How to use
 1. firstly install pyperclip using "pip install pyperclip"